basho/basho_docs/content/riak/ts/1.3.0/using/querying.md

 ### Local Key

-Column names that are in the local key but not in the partition key are not required for the query.
+For any field in the local key that is not in the partition key, your query can include any operator supported for that field's type and bounded ranges are not required.

 ```
 PRIMARY KEY ((a,b),a,b,c)